 Continuing with the dual rear camera trend, the Nokia 7.1 features a 12MP primary sensor with an f1.8 aperture alongside a 5MP camera with an f2.4 aperture.
 Around front, the handset has an 8MP sensor with an f2.0 aperture.

 With this phone, Nokia focused heavily on camera features.
-In addition to offering a pro mode that will allow the user to change individual camera parameters, both the front and rear camera will feature a “Live Bokeh” mode.
-With it, customers will be able to adjust the portrait effect, making the background more or less blurry depending on their preference.
+In addition to offering a pro mode that allows users to change individual camera parameters, both the front and rear camera feature a “Live Bokeh” mode.
+With it, users can adjust the portrait effect, making the background more or less blurry depending on their preference.

 Lastly, just like most new Nokia smartphones, the Nokia 7.1 ships as part of Android One.
-Out of the box, it’s running Android 8.1 Oreo, but the phone but HMD Global has since released an over-the-air update for the Nokia 7.1 to Android 9 Pie.
+Out of the box, it’s running Android 8.1 Oreo, but HMD Global has already released an over-the-air update for the Nokia 7.1 to Android 9 Pie.

 What do you think about the Nokia 7.1 specs?
 Will it be your next smartphone?
 Let us know your thoughts in the comment section below!